Mick Jagger

 Mick Jagger with the Kids

-The musician left his ex-wife and children a huge mansion in London but was relieved that she wouldn't claim more.
-He then calmly went on to meet with stylist and model L'Wren Scott.
+The musician left his ex-wife and children a huge mansion in London but was relieved that she couldn't claim more.
+He then calmly moved on to stylist and model L'Wren Scott.

 Mick Jagger and L'Wren Scott